azat-co/aws-intermediate/labs/4-codedeploy.md

 ### 5.1.
 CodePipeline via CLI (option A)

 Create a bucket to store artifacts for the pipeline.
 Be careful with the name.
 It must be globally unique.
+If you're getting "The requested bucket name is not available." then change the bucket name (try adding more random numbers and characters).

 ```
 aws s3 mb s3://node-app-pipeline-bucket-346128301596 --region us-west-2